JeffersonLab/jiriaf-fireworks/readme.md

 ## Network Map
 The figure below serves as an example to illustrate all the ports and SSH tunnelings utilized in the JRM deployment process.

-### Releasing kubelet and custom metrics ports before deploying JRMs
+### Release Ports and Remove nodes in K8s Cluster on local machine

-To release the used ports on local, we follow these steps:
+To release the used ports and remove the nodes in K8s cluster on local, we follow these steps:

 1. Refer to the `FireWorks` launchpad database.
 Identify the FireWorks (fws) that are in the `COMPLETED` or `RUNNING` states.
 Note that some fws might appear as `RUNNING` but are actually lost runs if they have been disconnected from the launchpad for a certain period (`default is 4 hours`).

 2. Collect the port numbers from the `spec.ssh_metrics.port` and `spec.ssh_custom_metrics.port.mapped_port` fields.

-3. Terminate the processes associated with these ports on your local machine.
+3. Send a `POST` request to the `jrm-delete-ssh-connections` endpoint.
+This will delete the ports and remove the nodes in the K8s cluster.

 ### Ports used in the JRM deployment:
 - `27017`: MongoDB port